JasonAHendry/nomadic/docs/understand.md

 ![region_coverage](img/understand/region_coverage.png)

 *Nomadic* shows this information as a scatter plot.
 For each sample (x-axis), a point will be drawn for each target region.
-The color indicates the identity of the target region and there is a legend at the top of the plot.
+The colour indicates the identity of the target region and there is a legend at the top of the plot.
 For example, in NOMADS-MVP, the pink points correspond to *kelch13*.
 The y-axis gives the mean coverage (`mean_cov`), number of reads (`n_reads`) or percentage of bases with greater than 100x coverage (`cov_gr100_per`), depending on what is selected in the drop down menu located above the pie chart.

 The pie chart aggregates information across all samples.
 In an ideal scenario, the slices of the pie will be close to equal, indicating that the different target regions have similar coverage.
 In practice, coverage can vary between targets due to differences in PCR efficiency.
 As long as the lowest abundance amplicon is still recieving sufficient coverage (typically 100x), this is not a major problem.